jytsang/movies-chill/README.md

 This will run the app and make it available on localhost.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+**Note:** API key is in a universal .env file for convenience in running this project.
+For production projects the API key should be hidden with .env.local/development and .env.production files.

 ## Core Modules